VNAZZARENO/MMA707/README.md

 ### Data Collection and Preprocessing

-The simulation relies on historical data for the underlying asset, risk-free rates, and volatility proxies (e.g., VIX).
-Data is fetched using the `yfinance` library and processed as follows:
+The simulation uses historical data for the underlying asset, risk-free rates, and volatility proxies like the VIX.
+Data is gathered using the yfinance library and processed as follows:

-- **Stock Data**: Historical closing prices are used to compute log returns.
+- **Stock Data**: Historical closing prices are used to calculate log returns.

-- **Risk-Free Rate**: Obtained from a relevant financial instrument (e.g., 5-Year Treasury Rate) and annualized.
+- **Risk-Free Rate**: Sourced from a relevant financial instrument (e.g., 5-Year Treasury Rate) and annualized.

-- **Volatility Proxy**: VIX or other implied volatility measures are used as proxies for the underlying asset's volatility.
+- **Volatility Proxy**: VIX or other implied volatility measures serve as proxies for the asset's volatility.

 ### Volatility Estimation

-Volatility is estimated using two approaches:
+We estimate volatility using two methods:

-1. **GARCH Model**: The Generalized Autoregressive Conditional Heteroskedasticity (GARCH) model captures time-varying volatility by modeling the conditional variance of returns.
-This provides a smoothed estimate of annualized volatility used in the hedging strategy.
+1. **GARCH Model**: The Generalized Autoregressive Conditional Heteroskedasticity (GARCH) model captures changing volatility by modeling the conditional variance of returns.
+This provides a smooth estimate of annualized volatility for the hedging strategy.

-2. **VIX Proxy**: Implied volatility from market instruments like the VIX index serves as an alternative volatility estimate.
+2. **VIX Proxy**: Implied volatility from market indices like the VIX offers an alternative volatility estimate.

 ### Delta Hedging Strategy

-The core components of the delta hedging simulation include:
+Key parts of the delta hedging simulation include:

-- **Initial Positioning**: Establishing a portfolio by purchasing a call option and delta-hedging by shorting the underlying asset based on the option's delta.
+- **Initial Positioning**: Start by buying a call option and hedging by shorting the underlying asset based on the option's delta.

-- **Simulation of Trades**: Iteratively rebalancing the portfolio at specified intervals (`day_rebalancing`) and rolling the option position (`day_rolling`) to maintain the hedge.
+- **Simulation of Trades**: Rebalance the portfolio at set intervals (day_rebalancing) and roll the option position (day_rolling) to maintain the hedge.
 This process accounts for transaction costs and time decay.

-- **Parameter Sweep**: Testing various combinations of rebalancing (`day_stock`) and rolling (`day_option`) frequencies to assess their impact on the portfolio's final value.
+- **Parameter Sweep**: Test different combinations of rebalancing (day_stock) and rolling (day_option) frequencies to see how they affect the portfolio's final value.

 ### Parameter Sweep and Analysis

-To evaluate the strategy's robustness, the simulation iterates over different values of `day_stock` (rebalancing frequency) and `day_option` (rolling frequency).
-For each combination, the final portfolio value is recorded, and the results are visualized using heatmaps to identify optimal rebalancing and rolling schedules.
+To check the strategy's robustness, the simulation runs through various values of day_stock (rebalancing frequency) and day_option (rolling frequency).
+For each pair, the final portfolio value is recorded and visualized with heatmaps to find the best rebalancing and rolling schedules.

 ---